kenhkan/noflo-automaton/README.md

 * **page**: The DOM element of the page against which all selectors are executed.
 * **rules**: This is the rule obejct.
-* **count**: *internal* This is a counter used by some components in order to track when to quit upon repeated failures.
+* **counts**: *internal* This is a hash of counters used by some components in order to track when to quit upon repeated failures.